 But I don’t think self-publishing has reached the same quality that traditional publishing enjoys, universally.
-I found that I didn’t finish more than two-thirds of the self-published books I bought whereas I finished almost all the traditionally published books I purchased.
+I found that I didn’t finish more than two-thirds of many of the self-published books I bought whereas I finished almost all the traditionally published books I purchased.

 A Case Study

 Recently, I picked up a book by an author whose blog I’d been following.
 The book was in the fantasy genre, and my expectations were very low because it had been written and published in less than four months.
 I’ll be honest — I couldn’t see how a decent book could be made in such a short amount of time.
 Maybe a full-time author could pull it off, or maybe a story in a simpler genre could be written so quickly.
 But this was a pretty thick tome, complete with a large cast of a characters, an intricate world, and a detailed magic system, and the author wasn’t full-time.

 I was pleasantly surprised when I read the book and found it quite good.
 Good — not great.
 In fact, I would say it was average but had the potential to be a five-star novel.
 There was a major plot hole, which was glaringly obvious, and a few big speed bumps where there were problems with inconsistency and inaccuracy.
 These moments yanked me out of the story.
 But I couldn’t get over the book’s potential.
 And I found myself thinking, If this author had set the work aside for a couple of weeks and revised it with fresh eyes, and if they had used beta readers, this book could have been truly great.
 Maybe even a breakout indie hit.